rust-vmm/vmm-reference/docs/DESIGN.md

 and hypervisors, with several of the crates already supporting Windows.
 Long-term, the reference VMM should support the intersection of all its crates’ supported platforms.
 Currently, this intersection resolves into Linux hosts and the KVM hypervisor.
-The first iteration of the reference VMM will only support this configuration, returning errors when users attempt to run it on something else.
+The first iteration of the reference VMM supports only this configuration, returning errors when users attempt to run it on something else.

 ### CPU

-Long term, the reference VMM will run on `x86_64` and `aarch64` platforms; to begin with, only Intel `x86_64` CPUs will be supported, as there is no support for a PIO serial console on `aarch64`, and the virtio interfaces are at an early stage.
+Long term, the reference VMM will run on `x86_64` and `aarch64` platforms; to begin with, only Intel `x86_64` CPUs are supported, as there is no support for a PIO serial console on `aarch64`, and the virtio interfaces are at an early stage.